PhonePe offers guaranteed cashback on gold, silver

-New Delhi: India's leading digital payments platform PhonePe on Friday announced that it is offering exciting cashback on gold and silver coins and bars for the Dhanteras and Diwali festival.
+New Delhi, Oct 29 (IANS) India's leading digital payments platform PhonePe on Friday announced that it is offering exciting cashback on gold and silver coins and bars for the Dhanteras and Diwali festival.

 Users will get guaranteed 10 per cent cashback on silver coins and bars and 5 per cent cashback on Gold coins and bars purchased on PhonePe.